mathieux95/digital-electronics-1-MorseCodeReceiver/README.md

 -  `BTNU` Pushbutton located on the top of the group is used for input of the signal (hold = dash, quick push = dot)
 -  `BTNC` Pushbutton located in the center of the group is used for reset of the memory

+### 7-segment display
+- `1st 7seg display` 7-segment display used for a single letter output from the received input

 Pushbutton group used for input | 7segment display used to display translated output :-------------------------:|:-------------------------: